lake-wg/authz/draft-selander-ace-ake-authz.md

 This enables a secure target interaction in few message exchanges.
 In this document we consider the target interaction to be "enrollment", for example certificate enrollment (such as {{I-D.ietf-ace-coap-est}}) or joining a network for the first time (e.g. {{I-D.ietf-6tisch-minimal-security}}), but it can be applied to authorize other target interactions.

-This protocol is applicable in a wide variety of settings, and can be mapped to different authorization architectures.
+This protocol is applicable to a wide variety of settings, and can be mapped to different authorization architectures.
 This document specifies a profile of the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 Other settings such as EAP {{RFC3748}} are out of scope for this specification.